aditya-rao-iit-m/pico-wh-magic-robot/MagicThemes/01-Diwali/Readme.md

 I wish to thank Dr.Janakiraman Viraraghavan my mentor at IIT Madras, for his support and enthusiasm without which this effort will not have been successful.

+Wish you all a very Happy Diwali - 2025

 **************************************************
 Concept and Program by:
 Aditya Rao